DSimonne/PhdThesis/Readme.md

 Nomenclature: https://www.overleaf.com/learn/latex/Nomenclatures

 # TODO
-* GenX and ROD parts in methods
-* Fit l scans with distorted PtO2 later
+* Fit L scans with distorted PtO2 later
-* Use L-scans, not l
 * which are the most favourable facets !!!
 * add x y z frame somewhere
 * Detail all kind of measurements performed on the single crystals (and nanoparticles) and why
-* literature pt3o4 (seems ok not much), pt100 reconstructions and xps peaks
-* what does the c mean ? in reconstruction
-* correct hkl position naming
-* consistency in maps, l scans caption
-* add a, b, c etc to maps
+* add a, b, c etc to maps, doable in pdf
-* ask alina why some peaks are missing for pt3o4
-* structure factor not intensity for CTR !
 * all conditions in partial pressures
 * check beam size consistency
-* figure caption not analysis but description
-* compute resolution for bcdi
 * no we, us

 * Need to say bcdi is used for defects or for heterogeneous catalysis for now, for example when speaking of facets

 Stress expresses the internal forces that neighbouring particles of a continuous material exert on each other, while strain is the measure of the relative deformation of the material.

+# RGA
+Raw data:
+* SXRD, Pt111, 450°C: Plots OK, CEM NOT OK, PTOT = 0.5 bar
+* SXRD, Pt100, 450°C: Plots OK, CEM OK, PTOT = 0.5 bar
+* SXRD, Nanoparticles, 300°C, 500°C, 600°C: Plots OK, CEM OK, PTOT = 0.3 bar
+* BCDI, Nanoparticles, 300°C, 400°C: Plots OK, CEM OK, PTOT = 0.3 bar
+* XPS, Pt111, Pt100, 450°C

+Compare between single crystals
+* XPS, lower pressure, in mbar range:
+* SXRD, OK